IBM/kube101/workshop/Lab3/README.md

 2. Create the pod that will run `redis slave deployment`:
    ``` $ kubectl create -f redis-slave-deployment.yaml ```

-3. Check if all the slave replicas are running:
+3. Check whether all the slave replicas are running:
   ```
   console
   $ kubectl get pods -lapp=redis,role=slave